unixpickle/char-rnn/README.md

 # char-rnn

-This is an attempt to recreate [karpathy/char-rnn](https://github.com/karpathy/char-rnn) with my own RNN package.
-Wish me luck.
+I have recreated [karpathy/char-rnn](https://github.com/karpathy/char-rnn) with my own RNN package.
+It works fairly well, and I have used it to generate [some cool results](#example).

 # Usage